caikit/caikit-template/README.md

 - [python](https://www.python.org) (v3.8+)
 - [pip](https://pypi.org/project/pip/) (v23.0+)

-**Note: Before installing dependencies and to avoid conflicts in your environment, it is advisable to use a [virtual environment(venv)](https://docs.python.org/3/library/venv.html).**
+**Note:** Before installing dependencies and to avoid conflicts in your environment, it is advisable to use a virtual environment.
+The subsection which follows provides an example of a virtual environment, python venv.

+Install the dependencies: `pip install -r requirements.txt`

+### (Optional) Setting Up Virtual Environment using Python venv

 For [(venv)](https://docs.python.org/3/library/venv.html)], make sure you are in an activated `venv` when running `python` in the example commands that follow.
 Use `deactivate` if you want to exit the `venv`.